rebelsky/sams-assorted-musings-reflections/_forthcoming.md

   I could write something relatively decent in under an hour.
 But I suppose I've always [1] been able to spew reasonably coherent text.
   [1] Well, at least since I've been at Grinnell.
+* Really seem to be settling down at about 900-1000 words in most cases.
+Sometimes much longer.
+Sometimes a bit shorter.
+However, I generally find that when I say "I've written the right amount about this topic", it's a bit over 900 words.
+(This musing will probably be an exception.)
 * I do worry that my thinking/writing is getting less good.
 * The meta-musing (Evolution of a Musing)
 * Where do I stand on the number of forthcoming musings?
 (And how many